 Sleep deprivation can raise the risk of obesity and the development of Type 2 diabetes.

 Below enlisted are tips to ensure a good night’s sleep:

 1. Avoid Intake of Alcohol before You Sleep

-If you are in habit of drinking alcohol before going to bed, then you should avoid this practice.
-Alcohol intake before bedtime can spike glucose level in blood.
+If you are in the habit of drinking alcohol before going to bed, then you should avoid this practice.
+Alcohol intake before bedtime can spike the glucose levels in the blood.
 It also affects your digestion capacity and nervous system, causing disruption during sleep.

 2. Do Not Take Stimulants Before Sleeping Hours